wilkerdossantos/fastapi-project-model-init/README.md

 For detailed information on FastAPI and its features, refer to the [official documentation](https://fastapi.tiangolo.com/).
 It provides comprehensive guides, tutorials, and reference material.

-## Contributing

-If you'd like to contribute to this project, please follow the [contribution guidelines](CONTRIBUTING.md).

 ## License